miroapp/hackathon-starter/README.md

 - [Quickstart (video):](https://beta.developers.miro.com/docs/try-out-the-web-sdk-in-less-than-1-minute) try the Web SDK in less than 1 minute.
 - [Quickstart (article):](https://beta.developers.miro.com/docs/try-out-the-web-sdk) get started, try the Web SDK in less than 1 minute, and use the Miro Web SDK in the developer console to get acquainted with its feature set.
-- [Build your first Hello World app](https://beta.developers.miro.com/docs/build-your-first-hello-world-app): Bootstrap the hello world app, create a Developer team in Miro, create and configure your app in Miro.
+- [Build your first Hello World app](https://beta.developers.miro.com/docs/build-your-first-hello-world-app): bootstrap the Hello World app, create a Developer team in Miro, create and configure your app in Miro.

 ### Miro Web SDK tutorials